FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 20: Search/Filter all profiles**

-As an user, I want to be able to search/filter all the profiles for a given conference.
+As an user, I want to be able to search/filter all the profiles for a given conference, so that I can have a selected view according to what I'm looking for.

 _User interface mockups_